-These VPs are even less involved in the day-to-day product development that product managers regularly conduct.
+These VPs are even less involved in day-to-day product development that product managers regularly conduct.

-In many cases, the Vice-President of Product can also be the highest level product executive in an organization.
-In these cases, VPs of Product will report directly to the CEO of the company on product goals and strategy.
+In many cases, the Vice-President of Product can also be the highest-level product executive in an organization.
+VPs of Product will report directly to the CEO on product goals and strategy.

 Vice-Presidents of Product are responsible for managing and developing a company's entire product set.

-An individual will rarely become a VP of Product with less than 10 or more years of previous product and managerial experience.
+It's rare for VPs of Product to have less than 10 or more years of product management and managerial experience.